-Impact tested beams were simply supported with vertical uplift restricted by two 0.25 in (13 mm) thick sheets of insulation placed between the beam and 51 mm × 152 mm (2 in × 6 in) timber members restrained by 25 mm (1 in) threaded rods and secured by hex nuts.
+Impact tested beams were simply supported with vertical uplift restricted by two 0.25 in.
+(13 mm) thick sheets of insulation placed between the beam and 51 mm $\times$ 152 mm (2 in. $\times$ 6 in.) timber members restrained by 25 mm (1 in.) threaded rods and secured by hex nuts.
 These threaded rods were secured to steel beams, which were tied into the concrete strong floor in order to transfer the reaction forces.
-Beams were placed such that a 6.1 m (20 ft.) tall, 0.3 m × 0.3 m (1 ft. × 1 ft.) vertical sleeve was able to guide a 181 kg (400 lb.) steel drop-weight to impact directly at mid-span.
-Figures 6 (a) and (b) show the impact test setup and the 6.1 m (20 ft.) sleeve.
+Beams were placed such that a 6.1 m (20 ft.) tall, $0.3 \text{ m} \times 0.3 \text{ m}$ (1 ft. $\times 1 \text{ ft.}$ ) vertical sleeve was able to guide a 181 kg (400 lb.) steel drop-weight to impact directly at mid-span.
+Figure 6a,b show the impact test setup and the 6.1 m (20 ft.) sleeve.
 The drop weight was hoisted to the top of the vertical sleeve by a crane, and when centered, released with a lever.
-An accelerometer was attached to the arm of the drop-weight, to measure accelerations experienced by the dropweight, and set at a sampling rate of 20,000 Hz.
-Figures 6 (c) and (d) show the drop weight and its schematic, including the location of the accelerometer.
+An accelerometer was attached to the arm of the drop-weight, to measure accelerations experienced by the drop-weight, and set at a sampling rate of 20,000 Hz.
+Figure 6c,d show the drop weight and its schematic, including the location of the accelerometer.
 These accelerations were converted to impact forces later on.
-Furthermore, a load cell was placed under the pinned support, with two 13 mm (0.5 in) steel plates distributing the load.
+Furthermore, a load cell was placed under the pinned support, with two 13 mm (0.5 in.) steel plates distributing the load.
 This was to compare reaction forces with impact forces quantified from the accelerations.
 Deflection was recorded with a motion capture camera and motion capture sensors (or makers) affixed on a beam specimen.
 Due to the constraints of the load cell, a sampling rate of 10,000 Hz was selected.
-While the accelerometer experiences the force on the dropweight, the load cell captures the reactionary force of the beam.
+While the accelerometer experiences the force on the drop-weight, the load cell captures the reactionary force of the beam.